CtrlK

 Distinctiveness Conflict Risk

-Highly distinctive — focuses specifically on *responding to* code review feedback with critical evaluation, not writing reviews or general code editing.
-The explicit 'DO NOT TRIGGER' clause for writing reviews of others' code further reduces conflict risk with a code-review-writing skill.
+Highly distinctive niche — specifically about responding to received code review feedback, not writing reviews.
+The explicit 'DO NOT TRIGGER' clause for writing reviews of others' code directly addresses the most likely conflict scenario.

 3 / 3